henrik/styleguide/README.markdown

 )
 ```

 Beware of Finnish and other highly inflected languages.
+You can usually make small tweaks to avoid inflection, e.g. "From: Stockholm" instead of "From Stockholm" to avoid the ablative (or elative?) case.